 Recall that the \emph{square} of a graph~$G$, denoted~$G^2$, is the graph with the same vertex set as~$G$ and with an edge between any two different vertices that have distance at most two in~$G$.
 If~$G$ has maximum degree~$\Delta$, then a vertex colouring of its square will need at least $\Delta+1$ colours, and the greedy algorithm shows that it is always possible to find a colouring of~$G^2$ with $\Delta^2+1$ colours.
-Diameter two cages such as the 5-cycle, the Petersen graph and the Hoffman-Singleton graph (\,see, e.g., \cite[page~84]{BoMu08}\,) show that there exist graphs that in fact require $\Delta^2+1$ colours.
+Cages of diameter two, such as the 5-cycle, the Petersen graph and the Hoffman-Singleton graph (see, e.g., \cite[page~84]{BoMu08}), show that there exist graphs that in fact require $\Delta^2+1$ colours.

-Regarding the chromatic number of the square of a planar graph, Wegner~\cite{Weg77} posed the following conjecture (\,see also the book of Jensen and Toft~\cite[Section 2.18]{JeTo95}\,), suggesting that for planar graphs far less than $\Delta^2+1$ colours suffice.
+Regarding the chromatic number of the square of a planar graph, Wegner~\cite{Weg77} posed the following conjecture (see also the book of Jensen and Toft~\cite[Section 2.18]{JeTo95}), suggesting that for planar graphs far less than $\Delta^2+1$ colours suffice.

-\begin{conjecture}[\,Wegner~\cite{Weg77}\,] \mbox{}\\* For a planar graph~$G$ of maximum degree~$\Delta$, $\chi(G^2)\:\le\:\left\{ \right.$ \end{conjecture}
+\begin{conjecture}[Wegner~\cite{Weg77}] \mbox{}\\* For a planar graph~$G$ of maximum degree~$\Delta$, $\chi(G^2)\:\le\:\left\{ \right.$ \end{conjecture}

 Wegner also gave examples showing that these bounds would be tight.
-For even $\Delta\ge8$, these examples are sketched in Figure~\ref{fig:exwegner}.
+For $\Delta\ge8$ even, these examples are sketched in Figure~\ref{fig:exwegner}.

-The graph in the picture has maximum degree~$2\,k$ and yet all the vertices except~$z$ are pairwise adjacent in its square.
-Hence to colour these $3\,k+1$ vertices, we need at least $3\,k+1=\frac32\,\Delta+1$ colours.
+The graph in the picture has maximum degree~$2k$ and yet all the vertices except~$z$ are pairwise adjacent in its square.
+Hence to colour these $3k+1$ vertices, we need at least $3k+1=\frac32\,\Delta+1$ colours.
 Note that the same arguments also show that the graph~$G$ in the picture has $\omega(G^2)=\frac32\,\Delta+1$.

-Kostochka and Woodall~\cite{KoWo01} conjectured that for every square of a graph, the chromatic number equals the list chromatic number.
+Kostochka and Woodall~\cite{KoWo01} conjectured that for the square of any graph, the chromatic number equals the list chromatic number.
 This conjecture and Wegner's one together imply the conjecture that for planar graphs~$G$ with $\Delta\ge8$, we have $\ch(G^2)\le\bigl\lfloor\frac32\,\Delta\bigr\rfloor+1$.